PlaceOS/docs/how-to/location-services/area-management.md

 ### Defining Area Metadata

-Areas are defined using a backoffice plugin.
+Areas are defined using a Backoffice plugin.
 To enable the plugin:

 1. From the domains tab, select the domain you wish to enable
-2. Select the config settings tab for that domain
+2. Select the `config` settings tab for that domain
-3. enter the following configuration
+3. Enter the following configuration

 ```json